fedhere/PUI2018_fb55/Lab7_fb55/README.md

 ```
 python plotNYC.py
 ```
-and close each window to progress to the next plot
+and close each window to progress to the next plot.
+Requires choroplethNYC to be available (see homework instructions)